Vietnam.vn - Nền tảng quảng bá Việt Nam

 Speaking with VietNamNet, Mr. Do Minh Tuan - Vice Chairman of Soc Son District People's Committee said that the above incident happened on the morning of August 4.

 “Heavy rain washed away rocks and soil on the roads in Minh Tam village.
-Many cars had their wheels covered with rocks and soil and could not move,” said Mr. Do Minh Tuan.
+Many cars had their wheels covered with rocks and soil, making them unable to move,” said Mr. Do Minh Tuan.

-The Vice Chairman of the People's Committee of Soc Son district said that the agency's functional forces are currently trying to find a way to fix the problem.
+The Vice Chairman of the People's Committee of Soc Son district said that the agency's functional forces are currently looking for ways to fix the problem.

 Some pictures of the landslide scene: